 - Search engines would also see that the website contains lots of knowledge around that specific topic.

 This will, of course, result in a boost in the position of your website as it is providing a wealth of information.

 A side benefit of the topic cluster strategy is that it will keep your blog posts in the centre and focused.
 This is because they are linked to the pillar page, so won’t get lost in the blog section of the website.
 This, in turn, increases your blog efforts as there is increased exposure of the content.

 So, is the topic cluster method a good one?
 Yes!
 It helps with content marketing strategy organisation, uses marketing best practices, improves your position in search engines, and organises a wealth of information which can only help your visitor.
 This is an evolution of how smart marketers should be responding to search engine updates.

 Remember, that topic clusters will also be as good as your content strategy.
 To see the success you need proper research, and organisation.

-If you need help in developing a content strategy that delivers the results you are looking for and ensures growth for you company then click here to arrange a FREE Content Marketing Assessment.
+If you have questions about developing a content strategy that drives your desired results for you company then click here to arrange a FREE Content Marketing Assessment.